Lebanon Travel Advisory

 Southern Lebanon – Level 4: Do Not Travel, Depart If You Are There (See map below)

 The U.S. Embassy strongly urges U.S. citizens to avoid southern Lebanon and to depart if you are there; that is, all parts south of the city of Saida, to include inland areas, as illustrated in the map below.
-Cross-border rocket, missile, and artillery fire continues to impact southern Lebanon on a daily basis and has caused a significant number of fatalities and injuries.
+There have continued to be instances of military activity in South Lebanon and near the Syrian border since the cessation of hostilities went into effect.

 Border with Syria – Level 4: Do Not Travel, Depart If You Are There

 The U.S. Embassy strongly urges U.S. citizens to avoid the Lebanon-Syria border and to depart if you are there.
-This area has seen clashes between Lebanese security forces and Syrian-based violent extremist groups.
+This area has seen clashes between Lebanese security forces and Syrian-based groups, as well as recent airstrikes.
 The U.S. Department of State also warns U.S. citizens of the risk of traveling on flights that fly over Syria, which include some flights to and from Beirut.

 Refugee Settlements – Level 4: Do Not Travel, Depart If You Are There